aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

                the magnitude of the deltas are half a texel.

-.. opcode:: RESINFO - query the dimentions of a given input buffer.
+.. opcode:: RESINFO - query the dimensions of a given input buffer.
-               dst receives width, height, depth or array size and total mip count (also can be slected by writemask).
+               dst receives width, height, depth or array size and number of mipmap levels.
+The dst can have a writemask which will specify what info is the caller interested in.
                RESINFO dst, src_mip_level, resource
                e.g.
                RESINFO TEMP[0], TEMP[1].x, RES[0]
+               src_mip_level is an unsigned integer scalar.
+If it's out of range then returns 0 for width, height and depth/array size but the total number of mipmap is still returned correctly for the given resource.
+               The returned width, height and depth values are for the mipmap level selected by the src_mip_level and are in the number of texels.
+               For 1d texture array width is in dst.x, array size is in dst.y and dst.zw are always 0.

 .. opcode:: SAMPLE_POS - query the position of a given sample.
                dst receives float4 (x, y, 0, 0) indicated where the sample is located.
 If the resource is not a multi-sample resource and not a render target, the result is 0.

-.. opcode:: SAMPLE_INFO - dst receives number of components in x.
+.. opcode:: SAMPLE_INFO - dst receives number of samples in x.
                If the resource is not a multi-sample resource and not a render target, the result is 0.